LaboraTORIbio/life_expectancy_prediction/README.md

 ## Project Details

 A thorough analysis of the dataset is documented in the [Project Notebook](https://github.com/LaboraTORIbio/life_expectancy_prediction/blob/main/project_notebook.ipynb).
 In this section, I will summarize the relevant findings.

+### EDA and feature importance

 The [WHO's Life Expectancy dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who) comprises 22 features, including the life expectancy (target variable), the country name, the year of the record (2000-2015) and 19 are health-related, socioeconomic and demographic factors that could influence life expectancy:

 * **Life expectancy:** measured in years
 * **Country**
-* **Year**
+* **Year:** from 2000 to 2015
 * **Status:** developing or developed country
 * **Population:** number of inhabitants of the country
-* **Adult mortality:** number of deaths of adults per 1000 population, for both sexes
+* **Adult mortality:** number of adult deaths per 1000 population, for both sexes
 * **Infant deaths:** number of infant deaths per 1000 population
 * **Under-five deaths:** number of under-five deaths per 1000 population
 * **GDP:** Gross Domestic Product per capita (in USD)